forestryio/forestry.io/hugo/content/blog/forestry-tina-migration.md

 ## Migrating to TinaCMS

 Most Forestry features are now supported in Tina and we’re continuing to pour our hearts into making it a great CMS.
-Tina supports all frameworks (Hugo, Jekyll, Next, Gatsby, etc) and just released a significant update to our CLI migration tool.
-To use the tool, we recommend you create a new branch and run this command: `npx @tinacms/cli@latest init`.
+Tina supports all frameworks (Hugo, Jekyll, Next, Gatsby, etc) and we just released a significant update to our CLI migration tool.

+To use the migration tool, we recommend you run the following command on a new branch: `npx @tinacms/cli@latest init`.
 When it asks you if you want to migrate your forestry folder please answer `y` for yes.

-The full migration guide can be found [here](https://tina.io/docs/forestry/overview/):

-Here is a video walkthrough of the migration process:

-{{< youtube zRkeKSZjlyw >}}
+See the [full migration guide](https://tina.io/docs/forestry/overview/) for more details.

+## Development Services
-If you would like assistance migrating your site, please contact [info@forestry.io](mailto:info@forestry.io) for a quote.
-Also, if you're interested in general development services, we have a team of experts and often help companies with projects of all sizes.
+If you would like assistance migrating your site or if your company needs help developing another web project, we have a team of experts and would be happy to help.
+Please contact [info@forestry.io](mailto:info@forestry.io) for a quote.

 Again, thank you for your patience as we built the next iteration of our vision.